damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. Once the opportunity is closed won, the field "type" on the account object will change to "customer"
 1. A task will be auto created in Salesforce.com reminding you to update the Technology Stack field on the account to reflect the GitLab Tools they are using.
 Example: GitLab Issue Tracker, CI, Wiki

+#### View and download invoices in Salesforce:

+As soon as an invoice was generated, the sales rep can view and download it as a PDF in Salesforce.
+Scroll to the bottom within the Salesforce-Account and click on the invoice number under "Invoices".
+Then on the bottom of the invoice view, click "Invoice PDF".

 ### Using Cases in Salesforce <a name="cases"></a>

 A case is a question or feedback from a prospect or customer.
 Each of us can review cases to see how we can deliver better service.